suncoast-devs/handbook/curriculum/fundamentals/modules/html-css/lessons/intro-to-css/assignments/expanding-your-world.md

 ### Epic Mode

 - [ ] Explore CSS animations and add some life to your static page.
-Feel free to really dig into these and try to animate all elements on your page to some extent
+Feel free to really dig into these and try to animate all elements on your page to some extent.
+Make it ridiculous.

 ## Additional Resources